Laminitis is a common but serious condition that involves separation of the laminae, which connect the coffin bone to the hoof wall.

 Careful management of your horse’s nutrition and health is critical to preventing laminitis from recurring.
 This article will discuss how to best support the recovery of a laminitic horse to help them return to soundness.

-The prognosis for horses with laminitis varies widely depending on the extent of damage to the laminae and the severity of pain experienced by the horse.
+The prognosis for horses with laminitis varies widely depending on the cause, the extent of damage to the laminae and the severity of pain experienced by the horse.

 Some horses are not able to recover completely if the laminae are severely compromised and the condition progresses to founder.
 Founder occurs when the coffin bone (also known as the pedal bone or the distal phalanx) has rotated and/or sunk within the hoof capsule.

 However, if the cause is quickly and properly addressed and correct hoof care is maintained, even horses that have penetrated or sloughed their entire hooves have survived with a long period of intensive nursing.